-- Number and mix of proposed residential units including property type, number of bedrooms and proposed number of occupants - Habitable floor space of each of the proposed units. - Proposed number of each tenure based on 75% Social or Affordable Rent and 25% Shared Ownership or other Intermediate homes - Details of the Registered Partner who will take over the affordable units if this has been determined. - If an existing building is being redeveloped, the size in m of the existing building and the size in m of the proposed new development including any remodelling of the existing building.
+- Number and mix of proposed residential units including property type, number of bedrooms and proposed number of occupants - Habitable floor space of each of the proposed units. - Proposed number of each tenure based on 75% Social or Affordable Rent and 25% Intermediate homes - Details of the Registered Partner who will take over the affordable units if this has been determined. - If an existing building is being redeveloped, the size in m2 of the existing building and the size in m2 of the proposed new development including any remodelling of the existing building.